 - (1) There is no minimum or maximum offering.
 The Trust is offering an unlimited number of Trust Units on a continuous basis. - (2) The Partnership proposes to use the net proceeds of the sale of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units it receives from the investment by the Trust to invest in (i) existing residential, commercial, industrial, mixed-use, hybrid and other income-producing properties; (ii) real estate development and construction; and (iii) real estate financing and lending.
 The Trust's initial focus is on Canada and will eventually be augmented with U.S. based real estate assets.
-The General Partner, Commercial General Partner, Financial General Partner and Equiton Partners are considered Related Parties to the Trust as a result of Jason Roque and Helen Hurlbut, being two of the Trustess of the Trust, acting as director and President and Chief Financial Officer, respectively, of each of the General Partner, Commercial General Partner, Financial General Partner, Development General Partners.
-Additionally, the General Partner, Commercial General Partner, Financial General Partner, Development General Partner and Equiton Partners are controlled by Jason Roque.
+The General Partner, Commercial General Partner, Financial General Partner and Equiton Partners are considered Related Parties to the Trust as a result of Jason Roque and Helen Hurlbut, being two of the Trustees of the Trust, acting as director and President and Chief Financial Officer, respectively, of each of the General Partner, Commercial General Partner, Financial General Partner, Financial General Partner, Commercial General Partner, Development General Partner and Equiton Partners are controlled by Jason Roque.
 See "Relationship between the Trust, the Equiton Agent and Other Related Parties".

 All of the net proceeds raised by the Trust from the sale of Trust Units pursuant to this Offering will be invested in the Partnership through the purchase of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units in equal proportion to the number of Class A Trust Units, Class B Trust Units, Class C Trust Units, Class F Trust Units and Class I Trust Units sold pursuant to the Offering.
-The proceeds of such sale of Class A Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units will be utilized by the Partnership to carry out its investment objectives and strategy.
+The proceeds of such sale of Class A Trust Units, Class B Trust Units, Class F Trust Units, Class F Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units, Class B Trust Units, Class F Trust Units and Class I Trust Units will be utilized by the Partnership to carry out its investment objectives and strategy.
 See "The Partnership's Business".